 From 2000 to 2019, the net cash flows of the Plan, that is contributions less expenditures, have been and will continue to be positive, resulting in a rapid increase in the Plan's Asset/Expenditure ratio and funding status.
-These net cash flows will be invested by the CPP Investment Board with a view to maximizing the rate of return without undue risk and further increasing the level of pre-funding in the Plan.
+These net cash flows are invested by the CPP Investment Board with a view to maximizing the rate of return without undue risk and further increasing the level of pre-funding of the Plan.

-This graph demonstrates that with a minimum contribution rate of 9.82%, the Asset/Expenditure ratio is fairly stable, at around 5.4 in 2019 and 2069.
-This means that in any given year, the Plan will be capable of paying benefits for the following 5 to 6 years.
-This represents a funding ratio of about 25%.
+This graph demonstrates that with a minimum contribution rate of 9.82%, the Asset/Expenditure ratio is fairly stable at around 5.5.
+The minimum contribution rate, which is the lowest rate sufficient to sustain the Plan without further increase, is calculated by the Chief Actuary.
 The graph also demonstrates that with a minimum contribution rate below the legislated contribution rate, the Asset/Expenditure ratio will continue to improve over time and will result in a higher funding status.